-As well as the down payment on the house, necessary to apply for a mortgage.
-Currently, such down payment is 20 percent the cost of the house while the remaining 80 percent can come through mortgage.
+The current standard for a down payment is 20 percent of the cost of the house, with the remaining 80 percent being covered by a mortgage.

 4. Getting Around the Downpayment

-Hence, considering even a house worth $250,000, a first time home buyer would require $50,000 as downpayment.
-This is out of reach for most people saddled with student debt, low income or any other reason.
+Hence, considering even a house worth $250,000, a first time home buyer would require $50,000 as a downpayment.
+This is out of reach for most people saddled with student debt, low income, or any other reason.

-Therefore, you could consider saving the money that would be necessary a down payment for a house.
+Therefore, you could consider saving the money that would be a necessary down payment for a house.
 A regular savings account would help.
-Or you can invest the money in fixed return plans for a specific period, till you have the amount necessary for downpayment.
+Or you can invest the money in fixed return plans for a specific period till you have the amount necessary for a downpayment.